xuran-xu/hashkey-work/content/tech/pos.md

 *   **PoA Component:** Proof of Authority means that validators are not just chosen based on stake, but they are also pre-approved, known entities considered trustworthy ('Authorities').
 This creates a more permissioned or consortium-like structure compared to fully permissionless PoS networks.
 *   **Hybrid Benefits:** This hybrid approach aims to combine the energy efficiency and validator incentives of PoS with the potentially higher performance and controlled security environment of PoA, often suitable for enterprise or regulated use cases.

-Therefore, developers deploying smart contracts or interacting with HashKey Chain should be aware that its underlying security relies on validators having both significant stake (economic incentive) and recognized authority (reputation/permission).

 ## Code Examples (Conceptual)